commadelimited/autoComplete.js/readme.md

 		transition: 'fade',// page transition, default is fade
 		matchFromStart: true, // search from start, or anywhere in the string loadingHtml : '<li data-icon="none"><a href="#">Searching...</a></li>', // HTML to display when searching remotely
-		interval: 0, // The minimum delay between server calls when using a remote "source" builder : null, // optional callback to build HTML for autocomplete
+		interval: 0, // The minimum delay in milliseconds between server calls when using a remote "source" builder : null, // optional callback to build HTML for autocomplete
 		labelHTML: fn(){}, // optional callback function when formatting the display value of list items
 		onNoResults: fn(), // optional callback function when no results were matched